Ascites is a build-up of fluid in the lining of the tummy (abdomen). It can be caused by cancer. Find out about symptoms and how to treat ascites.

-- pain and discomfort in the tummy
+- discomfort or pain in the tummy

 - feeling sick (nausea)

-- reduced appetite
+- loss of appetite

 Possible problems with ascitic drainage